ASalah00/modi-SIC-ASSEMBLER-PROJECT/README.md

 Pass 2 should read the intermediate file and produce: object code for all program lines The program should produce as output:
 • (outpass2.txt) that contains the corresponding object code of the input program
+• (HTE.txt) that contains the corresponding object code of the input program in HTE format.

 Immediate Instruction format in modi-SIC
 All Type 3 instruction could be immediate instructions.